Background pattern

 • Consult your doctor immediately.
 Bring the medication with you.

-• You may feel drowsy, tired, or less attentive; lack of coordination; difficulty speaking or concentrating; double or blurred vision; feel dizzy due to low blood pressure; feel depressed or restless; or have abdominal pain, or seizures.
+• You may feel drowsy, tired, or less alert; lack of coordination; have difficulty speaking or concentrating; have double or blurred vision; feel dizzy due to a drop in blood pressure; feel depressed or restless; or have abdominal pain or seizures (attacks).

-You may experience an overdose if you are taking another medication with topiramato.
+You may experience an overdose if you are taking another medication along with topiramate.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 5620420, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 5620420, indicating the medication and the amount ingested.

-• If you forgot to take a dose, take it as soon as you remember.
-However, if it is almost time to take your next dose, skip the missed dose and continue as usual.
+• If you forget to take a dose, take it as soon as you remember.
+However, if it is almost time for your next dose, skip the missed dose and continue as usual.
 Consult your doctor if you forget two or more doses.

-• Do not take a double dose (two doses at the same time) to compensate for the missed dose.
+• Do not take a double dose (two doses at the same time) to make up for the missed dose.

-Do not stop treatment without your doctor's instructions.
-Your symptoms may reappear.
+Do not stop treatment without your doctor telling you to do so.
+Your disease symptoms may return.
 If your doctor decides that you should stop taking this medication, they will gradually decrease your dose over several days.

 Consult your doctor or seek medical attention immediately if you have the following side effects: